LukasFrankenQ/ELXtools/README.md

 <br>

-* **For i. and ii., the magnitude of the correlation indicates that approximately every 4th to 5th unit of power provided in balancing meets a constraint they caused.**
+* **For i. and ii., the magnitude of the correlation indicates that approximately every 4th to 5th unit of power provided by batteries in balancing meets an over/undersupply caused by the same batteries.**

 <br>